aglaialaurent/Spatial_Ecology_in_R/Final project/exam.md

 The spatial distribution confirms that *Parnassius apollo* is strongly associated with mountainous regions in Italy.
 Concentration in the Alps and Apennines reflects the species’ preference for cooler alpine environments.

-Temporal analyses, including median-based modeling and period comparison, indicate a significant upward shift in elevation over recent decades.
+Temporal analyses, including median-based modeling and sampling-effort visualization, indicate a significant upward shift in elevation over recent decades.
 The grey shading representing sampling effort highlights that early years have fewer records, confirming that median-based methods produce more reliable estimates.

 While the trend may suggest climate-driven shifts, alternative explanations include sampling biases, accessibility of mountain areas, and changes in survey intensity.
 Nevertheless, the combination of raw points, medians, and sampling effort provides strong evidence for a consistent elevational increase.